Walter Narchi: Scientific career

 Walter Narchi studied natural history at the University of São Paulo from 1951 to 1954.
 From 1955 to 1960 he studied foraminifera and in 1960 he graduated with the thesis Sobre Lagenidae e Nodosariidae recentes do Brasil (Foraminifera) (On extant Lagenidae and Nodosariidae of Brazil).
 His doctorate was supervised by the German scientist of Jewish ancestry Ernst Marcus (1893–1968), who emigrated to Brazil in 1936 with his wife Eveline du Bois-Reymond Marcus.

 In 1967, Narchi was invited as a visiting scientist by the University of the Pacific in Stockton, California.
 From January to December 1967, he conducted research at the Pacific Marine Station, Dillon Beach, Marin County, California, where he was assisted by Director Edmund H. Smith.

 Back in Brazil, Narchi accepted Paulo Sawaya's invitation in 1968 to found and oversee the zoology department of the Faculdade de Filosofia, Ciencias e Letras de Rio Claro, today Universidade Estadual Paulista, while at the same time working as a researcher in the zoology department of the University of São Paulo.

 In 1977, at the invitation of Brian Morton from the University of Hong Kong, Narchi took part in the First International Workshop on the Malacofauna of Hong Kong and South China in Hong Kong.
 Research in Hong Kong resulted in two publications.

 From 1977 to 1981 he was head of the zoological department of the Institute of Biosciences at the University of São Paulo.
 Narchi became a professor at the University of São Paulo in 1981.
 From 1981-1985 he was director of the institute for biosciences at his university as the successor to Diva Diniz Corrêa.

 Narchi's numerous students include the later Brazilian environmental secretary Paulo Nogueira Neto.

 Private and family

 Narchi was born in 1929 to a Greek Orthodox family who emigrated to São Paulo from Homs, Syria.
-He married his wife Estela Aparecida Narchi (born Pasqualini, born 1932 in Santa Ernestina, São Paulo), who also studied natural history at the University of São Paulo and taught biology as a high school teacher.
+He married his wife Estela Aparecida Narchi (born Pasqualini, in Santa Ernestina, São Paulo, 1932), who also studied natural history at the University of São Paulo and taught biology as a high school teacher.
 The couple had three children.
 Narchi named the Brazilian bivalve Petricola stellae, which he discovered in 1975, after his wife Estela.